 Jaime has enjoyed working with adolescents and their families for over 15 years.
 She believes in a therapeutic holistic approach that focuses on mind, body and spiritual healing.
 Jaime values and understands the importance of the therapeutic relationship.
 She recognizes that clients often forget what is said, but they will always remember how you made them feel.
 Jaime has had extensive training and experience in treating trauma, self harm, eating disorders and anxiety.
 Jamie received her Master’s degree in social work from the University of Southern California.
 She is EMDR trained and has completed the first year of Somatic Experiencing and level one of TRM (Trauma Resiliency Model).
 She is also certified in trauma focused cognitive behavioral therapy (TF-CBT).
-Jamie is passionate about being in the moment while living life to the fullest.
+Jaime is passionate about being in the moment while living life to the fullest.
 She finds balance by spending time with her family, traveling and being outdoors mountain biking or hiking.

 Addictions Program Director

 Rod Russell, MS, SUDC

 Rod has extensive background in working with adolescents in educational and residential treatment settings.
 He spent seven years in Asia, teaching at the American Village International Institute, working as an Education Director for the largest private language school in Taiwan, and acting as an English Advisor for the Kaohsiung City Secondary Education System.
 He received several awards for his teaching methods and service to education.
 Before taking over as Solstice’s Addiction Program Director, Rod worked as the Residential Director, a Team Manager, Substance Abuse Counselor, and Program Director.
 Drawing on his clinical knowledge, milieu management skills, and pedagogic background, Rod has affected a climate for change for troubled adolescents.